 Question: "What are the five love languages?"Recommended Resource:

 The 5 Love Languages: The Secret to Love That Lasts is a book written by Gary Chapman that explores the ways people give and receive love.
 In the book, Chapman suggests that everyone receives love in at least one of five ways: words of affirmation, acts of service, gifts, quality time, and physical touch.
-The way we receive love is also the way we naturally express it, but if our loved one does not receive love in the same way we do, he or she can feel unloved.
-The 5 Love Languages became a New York Times #1 bestseller in the early '90s and has remained popular for its timeless wisdom and practical help.
+The way we receive love is usually the way we naturally express it, but if our loved one does not receive love in the same way we do, he or she can feel unloved.
+The 5 Love Languages became a New York Times #1 bestseller in the early 1990s and has remained popular for its timeless wisdom and practical help.

 The five categories in which people give and receive love greatly affect relationships.
 When we understand the love language of another person, we can more effectively communicate our respect and affection to him or her.
 Most people have a primary love language and a secondary language as well.
 Free quizzes are available on The 5 Love Languages website so that anyone can determine his or her own love language as well as the languages of the people in their lives.